philbowles/PangolinMQTT/docs/bugs.md

     * [Three major flaws causing the numerous bugs in in AsyncMqttClient](#three-major-flaws-cause-multiple-different-bugs)
     * [List of selected fatal bugs in AsyncMqttClient](#the-main-menu)
 * [Evidence](#evidence)

 ## Background

-The original intention was to provide a range of examples to allow the user to compare PangolinMQTT and AsyncMqttClient in terms of capability, stability and peformance.
-There was originally a sketch called TimeOfFlight which sent and received repeated messages, timing how long it took each to make the round-trip between client and server so that the user could compare peformance.
+The original intention was to provide a range of examples to allow the user to compare PangolinMQTT and AsyncMqttClient in terms of capability, stability and performance.
+There was originally a sketch called TimeOfFlight which sent and received repeated messages, timing how long it took each to make the round-trip between client and server so that the user could compare performance.

 Each sketch was to have an "A_" and a "P_" version so that they could be run side by side to make any such comparisons simple and obvious.
 One such test would, for example show Pangolin performing between 10 and 15 times faster than AsyncMqttClient, using identical user code:

 ![sigh](../assets/graph1.jpg)

-That strategy soon had to change, since AsyncMqttClient contained *so many* fatal bugs that the amount of code to "work around" each - just to get *any* value that could be compared - rapidly became unwieldy and rendered any comparisons pointles, since AsyncMqttClient ***simply does not work***
+That strategy soon had to change, since AsyncMqttClient contained *so many* fatal bugs that the amount of code to "work around" each - just to get *any* value that could be compared - rapidly became unwieldy and rendered any comparisons pointless, since AsyncMqttClient ***simply does not work***

 # Show Me The Bugs